MarcL/marclittlemore.com/src/posts/2020-11-14-pretty-code-screenshots.md

     - devtip
 ---

-If you're a developer, and you hang out on developer Twitter, then you'll have seen people sharing their hot code tip.
-They're often accompanied by code examples and the hot tip fire emoji 🔥.
+If you're a developer, and you hang out on developer Twitter, then you'll have seen people sharing their hot code tips.
+They're often accompanied by code examples and the "hot tip" fire 🔥 or lightbulb 💡 emojis.

 Here's a great example from [Simon Høiberg](https://twitter.com/SimonHoiberg):